vikramraisharma/pdf-ingestion/README.md

 # pdf-ingestion
-My first development effort in Python - parsing PDF and docx documents to extract relevant text for a project under SURVICE
+## Scrpt built to parse PDF and docx documents as plain text to extract relevant text for a project under SURVICE
+This uses Python modules: pdfottext, docx-text, mysql.connector, filetype found on PyPI